Works at

 Own a landscape architecture firm |

 When I first graduated as a landscape architectural technologist, I worked with Design North Landscape Architecture.
 It was a small firm, but had excellent leadership and I learned a lot.
-My manager showed me that self-employment is an option for landscape architects.
-He also showed me how to be a great mentor to junior staff.

 I look forward to updating this section in the future!